 Some patients also want to include some liposuction to eliminate unwanted fat around the back and underarm bra line, to enhance the silhouette of the upper body.

 There are three types of incisions for a breast lift, depending on the degree of lift needed.
 The periareolar incision is for small lifts, and the scar is at the edge of the areola.
 The circumvertical ("lollipop") incision is for medium lifts, and the scar is around the areola and vertical to the bottom of the breast.
 The inverted T incision ("anchor") is for larger lifts, and the scar is around the areola, vertical and in the breast crease.

 With all three incision types, the nipple and areola remain attached to the underlying breast tissue, remaining connected to the milk ducts and nerve endings.
 There may be a temporary loss of nipple and areolar sensation as the small nerves around the areola are regenerating.
 The majority of patients can expect to maintain long-term nipple sensation and lactational ability.

-When you are ready to schedule your consultation, make sure you choose a board-certified plastic surgeon on the ASPS Plastic Surgeon Match service.
+When you are ready to schedule your consultation, make sure you choose a board-certified plastic surgeon through the ASPS Plastic Surgery Connect referral service.